The Pros and Cons of Living in Sweden

 You need to start looking for apartments before relocating to Sweden because there is a huge lack of rental apartments, especially in Stockholm.

 I would say finding an apartment in Stockholm is one of the struggles of my life in Sweden.
 You will rarely find a long-term contract.
-Usually, it is six months with the possibility of extension.
+Usually, it is six months with the possibility of an extension.

 While it is an advantage that Sweden has universal healthcare, sometimes you need to get your medical appointments much in advance!